BazaarDog/bazaar-dog-search/README.md

 The OpenBazaar reference client prefers search engines on real domain names and not 'localhost' or '127.0.0.1', So the easiest approach is to fake it by mapping the development port to a standard port (80/443) and fake the dns.

-On a debian based system, following will map your development port from 8000 to 80
+On a debian-based system, the following commands should map your development port from 8000 to 80

 ```bash
 sudo iptables -t nat -I PREROUTING --src 0/0 --dst 127.0.0.1 -p tcp --dport 80 -j REDIRECT --to-ports 8000